Priority deadline is Tuesday, February 14, 2023 at 10 p.m. CST

-The application deadline is Sunday, March 6, 2022 @ 11:59pm CST - no late or incomplete applications will be accepted/considered.
-The application includes required essays and one letter of recommendation that must also be submitted by the deadline.
-Applicants will be notified if they have been selected for the program by Friday, March 25, 2022.
+Application is required - apply here.
+The priority application deadline is Tuesday, February 14, 2023 @ 10pm CST.
+The final application deadline is Wednesday, March 1 @ 10pm CST - no late or incomplete applications will be accepted/considered.
+The application includes required essays and the name of one professional reference.
+Applicants will be notified if they have been selected for the program by Friday, March 31, 2023.

-Students* selected to participate in this program will be provided with training, resources, and experiences to strengthen their skills and assist them in creating a competitive application to dental school.
-Experiences will include DAT prep, connecting with current dental students, and hands-on activities.
-This program is intended to assist students in preparing to apply in future cycles, not those who are applying to dental school in the 2022-2023 cycle.
+Participants* selected to participate in this program will be provided with training, resources, and experiences to strengthen their skills and assist them in creating a competitive application to dental school.
+Experiences will include admissions information, connecting with current School of Dentistry students and alumni, hands-on activities, and DAT preparation, if applicable.
+This program is intended to assist students in preparing to apply in future cycles, not those who are applying to a dental school program during the program.
 More detailed information will be provided to students selected for the program.

 *All students who have completed at least two full semesters of undergraduate education following their high school graduation are eligible to apply.
 PSEO/IB/CIS/AP coursework completed during high school does not apply.
 Not all who apply will be selected to participate.
-Preference will be given to rising juniors and seniors in college as well as students who are underrepresented in dentistry, from a rural area, first-generation college students, lower socioeconomic status, and/or transfer students from a community college.
+Preference will be given to rising sophomores in college (sophomore during the 2023-2024 school year) as well as students who are Minnesota residents, and/or historically underrepresented in dentistry, and/or from a rural area, and/or first-generation college students, and/or lower socioeconomic status, and/or transfer students from a community college.